SaskiaPacker/potters-club/README.md

 ### New User Goal
 - To learn about the studio and what we do.
-- Find which class is appropreiate for them to start with and how to book that.
+- Find which class is appropriate for them to start with and how to book that.
 - To sign up so they can keep in contact and hear about special classes that we do, talks and workshops.

 ## Communication
-I wanted to soften the harsh white background and give a connotation of clay, this is why I haved used an off cream color for the background.
+I wanted to soften the harsh white background and give a connotation of clay, this is why I have used an off cream colour for the background.
 I wanted the typeface to be clear and communicative, which is why I chose a serif typeface for titles as they are easier to read at larger scales.
-To make the body copy eaier to read, I chose a sans serif typeface as they are more clear at a smaller scale.
+To make the body copy easier to read, I chose a sans serif typeface as they are more clear at a smaller scale.

 The information is easy to read and navigate and the images are large enough to view easily on screen.

 # Design
 ### Wireframes
 I cerated my wireframes by hand, sketching the layout and flow of the website and jotting down what content would go where.
-This allows me to see how the flow fo the website will work and if it's navitgation and asthetic work well together.
+This allows me to see how the flow of the website will work and if it's navigation and aesthetic work well together.

 ![Wireframe one](/assets/images-readme/wireframe-one.jpg)
 ![Wireframe two](/assets/images-readme/wireframe-two.jpg)
 ![Wireframe three](/assets/images-readme/wireframe-three.jpg)
 ![Wireframe four](/assets/images-readme/wireframe-four.jpg)

-### Colour Pallette
+### Colour Palette
-The colour pallette was sourced from [coolors](https://coolors.co/) I wanted to keep the colour theme very muted, to give the essence of earth-toned and remind the audience they would be working with nautral materials.
+The colour palette was sourced from [coolors](https://coolors.co/) I wanted to keep the colour theme very muted, to give the essence of earth-toned and remind the audience they would be working with natural materials.
 To make the audience feel relaxed when they opened the webpage and take away the harsh white background, I chose for the off cream to be the background colour and to make sure the typography contrasted against the background, I chose the off grey colour.
 ![Colour Pallette](/assets/images-readme/colour-palette.png)

 ### Typography
-My typgoraphy was sourced from [Google Fonts](https://fonts.google.com/).
+My typography was sourced from [Google Fonts](https://fonts.google.com/).
 I wanted to have contrasting typefaces so they were easily distinguishable and contrast against one another.
 All of the titles are Play Fair display and the body copy is called Source Sans Pro.
-I checked that they paired well togeher, as they I sourced the pairing from Google Fonts.
+I checked that they paired well together, as they I sourced the pairing from Google Fonts.

 ### Imagery
 All imagery for the website has been sourced from either [pexel.com](https://www.pexels.com/) or [unsplash.com](https://unsplash.com/) which are free photo stock platforms.
 I specifically wanted to show imagery of all the stages of pottery, so the audience can get an understanding of the process.